ellennickles/creative-coding-summer-22/homework-ellen.md

 #### Key questions:
 - How can we use conditional statements to interact with our p5 sketches even more?
 - How can we use loops to make our programs do all the work?
-- How can we organize our code into functions?

 ### Class 1 • Mon July 18 • Conditional Statements